-For example, it may occur at CCP level as a result of Fellow Client Risk (see the explanation of this term in Part Two of this document) in an Omnibus Client Account or a Gross Omnibus Indirect Client Account, with the result that there are insufficient assets available for porting to satisfy our obligations to you in relation to the Client Transactions.
+For example, it may occur at CCP level as a result of Fellow Client Risk (see the explanation of this term in Part Two of this document) in an Omnibus Client Account, with the result that there are insufficient assets available for porting to satisfy our obligations to you in relation to the Client Transactions.

-Alternatively, unless the protection under Article 102b EGInsO is available, it could be that all of your Client Transactions with us are netted automatically as a result of German insolvency law (please see above under "Close-out netting").
+Alternatively, it could be that all of your Client Transactions with us are netted automatically as a result of French insolvency law (please see above under "Close-out netting").